Gran Sabana: Precipitation

-The rainy season prevails about 10 months, with a period of relative drought between January and March with annual average between 1600 and 2200 mm of rain (twice what is observed in the Venezuelan capital).
-This measure varies along the savanna area, in the south the average drops to between 1600 and 1900 mm of rain, in the north it varies between 1600 and 2500 mm, and in the south-east it is above 3000 mm.
+The rainy season lasts about 10 months, with a period of relative drought between January and March with annual average between 1600 and 2200 mm of rain (twice what is observed in the Venezuelan capital).
+This measure varies along the savanna area; in the south, the average drops to between 1600 and 1900 mm of rain, while in the north it varies between 1600 and 2500 mm, and in the south-east it is above 3000 mm.

 Winds

-Visitors to the Gran Sabana may notice strong winds to finish up the area of La Escalera and see for first time large areas of savannah.
-Compared to the average weather of Venezuela, the site moved relatively favorable and cool winds, creating a comfortable feeling.
-Climate variation is determined by altitude and winds, as the latitude (between 4 ° and 8 ° latitude north) of the site falls within the equatorial belt.
+Visitors to the Gran Sabana may notice strong winds to finish up the area of La Escalera and see for the first time large areas of savanna.
+Compared to the average weather of Venezuela, the site has relatively favorable and cool winds, creating a comfortable feeling.
+Climate variation is determined by altitude and winds, as the latitude (between 4° and 8° north) of the site falls within the equatorial belt.
 The area further north in its lower part is subject to the influence of winds from the east and northeast, resulting in a rainy season and drought season.
-The south by contrast, is affected by wet winds from the Amazon depression and Southeast, which condense when in contact with elevations, producing heavy rains.
+The south, by contrast, is affected by wet winds from the Amazon depression and Southeast, which condense when in contact with elevations, producing heavy rains.

 Flora and vegetation

 The savannas occupy undisputed first place in the diverse range of ecosystems that developed in the region.
-But the Gran Sabana includes a variety of scenarios, subject to a complex mix of climatic and ecological conditions ranging from hot lowlands to the high cold mountains.
+But the Gran Sabana includes a variety of biomes, subject to a complex mix of climatic and ecological conditions ranging from hot lowlands to the high cold mountains.
 It thus has developed a considerable number of plant species adapted to its ecosystems.
 The vegetation is characterized as particular to the region and based on very acidic soils derived from the decomposition of the sandstones.